SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 This metadata conveys the following:

-This component will have the following properties, created for it by the framework:
+This component will have the following getters/setters, created for it by the framework:
  - `this.text` (getter/setter, due to the `text` property) with default value of "Hello"
  - `this.selected` (getter/setter, due to the `selected` property) with default value of `false` (all Booleans are `false` by default in HTML and `defaultValue` cannot be configured for them)
  - `this.items` (getter only, due to having `managedSlots: true` and the `propertyName` of the default slot being `items`) - an array of all *Text Nodes and HTML Elements* in the default slot